strimzi/proposals/046-kraft-liveness-readiness.md

 ### Phase 2 - Strimzi adds support for broker only and controller only modes

 * Controller only pod liveness and readiness checks are fully implemented to match this proposal.
-* Broker only pods are marked as both alive and ready if listening on port 9091.
+* Broker only pods are marked as both alive and ready when there is a Java process running (no change from phase 1).
 * Combined mode pods are marked as both alive and ready when there is a Java process running (no change from phase 1).

 ### Phase 3 - KafkaRoller is updated to take the existence of controller pods and status of controller quorum into account when deciding whether to roll pods